 The Basic Parts of a Gun You Need to Know

-- Action: The area where the magic happens or stated differently where the firing mechanism strikes the round to cause a combustion reaction that results in the projectile exiting the gun.
+- Action: Where the firing mechanism strikes the round to cause a combustion reaction that results in the projectile exiting the gun or what we like to call where the magic happens.
 The trigger is included in this portion of the weapon.

-- Stock (handle): The stock is where a person absorbs kickback of the firearm when it is shot.
+- Stock or Handle: The stock or handle is where a person both grips the firearm and the absorbs kickback from the firearm when it is shot.

 - For rifles and shotguns, the stock will connect to you where your shoulder and arm attach.